|

 your Cabinet Refacing project will be a breeze and turn out

 like a new set of cabinets.
-We will supply you with Cabinet Doors,
+We can supply you with

 free advise on doing your kitchen.
-With our system, you use
+Please review our

 looks out of place.
 Others also use plywood and nail through the face,